 - Business disruption – Following a successful whaling attack there’s a chance that your business could be severely damaged.
 Security measures would have to be updated, customers and clients would have to be notified of data breaches and funds will have to be budgeted.

-What can my business do to protect against whaling attacks?
+What can my business do to protect against a whaling attack?

 Whaling attacks are so successful because they are personalised and usually appear to be genuine.
 That said, there are a few ways that can help you identify whaling attacks.